ikramby/blotato-assesment/README.md

 - Idempotency keys on the reply endpoint, since retrying a failed reply request risks double-posting to the actual platform (unlike a normal internal write, this one has an external side effect).

-## AI usage disclosure

-I used Claude to speed up boilerplate (Express/Prisma scaffolding, mock adapter data generation) while I drove the architecture decisions myself — the adapter pattern, the caching strategy, the pagination approach, and the schema design were my calls, reasoned through against the prompt's stated constraint that the system already supports multiple platforms and needs to keep supporting more.